CORTLAND JUNIOR SENIOR HIGH SCHOOL NURSES OFFICE

 Any injury or accident that occurs on school premises should be reported to the nurse as soon as possible.
 If it occurs during sports please report to the coach or trainer.
 Accident reports should be filed as soon as possible after the incident.

 New York State Recommended Childhood Vaccination Schedule

-intervals between doses of vaccine should be in accordance with the ACIP recommended immunization schedule
+Please note: Intervals between doses of vaccine should be in accordance with the ACIP recommended immunization schedule.

 *Three doses of DPT.

 *Four doses for Grade 7-8 of IPV or OPV.
 Three doses if the 3rd dose was received at 4 years of age or older, and at least six months

 *Three doses for Grades 9-12 of IPV or OPV.

 *One dose of Tetanus, Diphtheria, and Pertussis Booster (Tdap).